 U.S. Boiler Company’s Highly Efficient Boilers

 Both Alpine™ and K2™ are gas-fired condensing water boilers with stainless steel heat exchangers and run on either natural gas or liquid propane.
-They are equipped with the exclusive industry-leading Sage2.2 Boiler Control System which uses advanced technologies to constantly monitor boiler performance and safety parameters and has a touch-screen for ease of use.
+They are equipped with the exclusive industry-leading Sage2.3 Boiler Control System which uses advanced technologies to constantly monitor boiler performance and safety parameters and has a touch-screen for ease of use.

 The newest models of cast iron boilers today are also far more efficient than the boilers made 20 years ago.
 Replacing your old cast iron boiler with a new model can also provide significant energy savings.
-U.S. Boilers’ Burnham MPO-IQ™ oil-fired water boiler has the highest efficiency in it class with an ENERGY STAR® rating as high as 87% AFUE.
+U.S. Boilers’ Burnham MPO-IQ™ oil-fired water boiler has the highest efficiency in it class with a rating as high as 87% AFUE.
 This boiler can save homeowners up to 49% in energy costs.

 We invite you to browse our website for more efficiency information about our ENERGY STAR® rated residential condensing boilers.
 Making your home more energy efficient can help reduce your high energy bills, improve your comfort and help protect the environment.